shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 ### Particle systems

 Particle simulation is not really a technique in itself - it is a very big topic (how you design it from the code perspective, how do you simulate particles optimally - concurrent programming, SIMD, calculations on the GPU, etc.).
 But the way you render bunch of particles could be qualified as a rendering technique.
 It is mostly about instanced rendering.

+The standard implementations include calculating every particle's params (position, rotation, texture animation frame etc.) on CPU and passing that data to the GPU to be rendered.
+More interesting approach is to do all the calculations on the GPU itself, only passing a handful of parameters from CPU, like the number of particles and their origin - essentially, the particle emitter parameters and then using the computing shader to do the rest.

 Read more: